mbeaudru/modern-js-cheatsheet/readme.md

 ### Tagged template literals

 Template tags are *functions that can be prefixed to a [template literal](#template-literals)*.
-When a function is called this way, the first parameter is an array of the *strings* that appear between the template's interpolated variables, and the subsequent paremeters are the interpolated values.
+When a function is called this way, the first parameter is an array of the *strings* that appear between the template's interpolated variables, and the subsequent parameters are the interpolated values.
 Use a spread operator `...` to capture all of them. [(Ref: MDN)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_template_literals).

 > **Note :** A famous library named [styled-components](https://www.styled-components.com/) heavily relies on this feature.